 Setting up your project for git

-To enable git support for your project, you need to be logged in as a project administrator.
+To enable git support for your project, you need to be a project administrator.
 In the Project Admin tabs, select “Modules”, make sure that “Code Repository” is turned on, then select “git” as the SCM tool.
 Click the “Save Changes” button at the bottom of the modules list to update the project.

 Once the repository is created, you will see the empty repository in the Git section:

 If you repository is brand new (empty), you’ll see the friendly prompt above, with no data.
 Let’s change that by adding data to your git repository.